Eschatologue/CM_wiki/docs/gameplay/dice-rolls.md

 ### Difficulty Class

-A Difficulty Class (or DC) is a number rolled against when making ability checks or Saving Throws.
+A Difficulty Class (or DC) is a number rolled against when making :d20-check: **Ability Checks** or Saving Throws.
 It represents how difficult a task is to accomplish.
 The number is determined by the the task attempted – or in the case of saves – the spell, condition, or action that has to be overcome.

 | Task Difficulty | DC |
 | --- | :-: |